In this section:

 • acquisition relief - when one company acquires all the shares in another company but the same people own both companies and the share structure of both companies is identical

-If you want to claim either of these reliefs you'll need to send your documents to HMRC for stamping.
-If HMRC accepts your claim for relief from Stamp Duty and the documents are stamped, you won't have to pay SDRT either.
+If you want to claim either of these reliefs you’ll need to send your documents to HMRC to be stamped.
+If HMRC accepts your claim for relief from Stamp Duty and the documents are stamped, you won’t have to pay SDRT either.

 Off-market transfers